MicrosoftDocs/memdocs/memdocs/intune/fundamentals/azure-virtual-desktop-multi-session.md

  - Configure PowerShell scripts to install in the user context and assign to users.

 > [!NOTE]
-> User configuration support for Windows 10 multi-session builds will be available later this year.
+> User configuration support for Windows 10 multi-session builds in the future.

 ## Prerequisites